ErpNetDocs/tech/advanced/data-objects/track-changes.md

 - **User** - the user who initiated the server request.
 - **Time** (UTC) - server time in UTC showing when the request was executed.
-- **Application** - the name of the client application which executed the request.
+- **Application** - the name of the client application that executed the request.
 - **Server version** - the version of the server by the time the request was executed.

 2. **Object changes** stores one row for each modified object.